benbarraclough/BeerGoggleGames/src/content/posts/killer-power-hours.md

 ---
 title: Killer Power Hours
 date: '2022-09-01'
-excerpt: >-
-  An excellent selection of some of the best power hour videos that can be used for an evening of drinking & entertainment.
+excerpt: A top selection of the best power hour videos that can be used for drinking & entertainment combined.
 ---

 ![](/images/powerhour.webp)

-An excellent selection of some of the best power hour videos that can be used for an evening of drinking & entertainment.
+A top selection of the best power hour videos that can be used for drinking & entertainment combined.

-Power hours are the couch potato's bread and butter.
-The aim of the game is to enjoy the entertainment shown on screen and drink when necessary.
-This is a brilliant way to get a group of friends to drink socially together without focusing too much on the game itself, and instead just enjoying the entertainment as a group whlst getting pissed.
+Power hours are the couch potato's favourite.
+The aim of the game is to watch the entertainment on screen and drink when necessary.
+A great method to get a group of friends to drink socially together without focusing too much on a game, instead just enjoying the entertainment as a group whilst getting pissed.

-We've included some of the best videos for enjoyment, interaction and comedy purposes tailored to a wide set of audiences.

 Hook this up to the TV, get some buddies together with a case of beers and pick your favourite to play.